5 from 2 votes

 Instructions

-• Finely mince chicken and season with salt, white pepper, sesame oil, and baking soda
+• Finely mince the chicken and add it to a mixing bowl.
+Season the chicken with salt, white pepper, sesame oil, and baking soda and mix to combine and marinate for 15 minutes.

-• In a bowl mix together the oyster sauce, mushroom water, light soy sauce, dark soy sauce, vinegar, sake, sugar, sesame oil and cornstarch.
+• In a small bowl, mix together the oyster sauce, mushroom water, light soy sauce, dark soy sauce, vinegar, sake, sugar, sesame oil and cornstarch.

-• Heat a high smoke point neutral oil to 400F and add in the rice vermicelli.
-Let them puff up and immediately remove and drain on a paper towel.
-Remove the oil leaving 2 tbsp in the wok.
+• Heat the neutral oil to 400F in a wok over high heat.
+Add in the rice vermicelli and let them puff up (about 5 seconds) and immediately remove the noodles and transfer them onto a paper towel to drain.
+Remove the frying oil leaving 2 tbsp in the wok.

 • Heat the oil over medium heat in the wok and add the garlic and scallion whites and stir fry for 15 seconds.
-Add the chicken and stir fry for 2 minutes over high heat until 80% cooked through, then add the mushrooms and water chestnuts and stir fry for another minute until the chicken is fully cooked.
+Turn the heat to high and Add the chicken and stir fry for 2 minutes over until 80% cooked through, then add the mushrooms and water chestnuts and stir fry for another minute until the chicken is fully cooked.

 • Add the sauce and stir fry over medium high heat until the sauce is absorbed and slightly thickened and glossy.
 Add in the scallion greens, mix and finish with a drizzle of sesame oil.